 Teaching kindergarten as an ESL teacher – pros and cons

-Kindergarten is a unique experience as an ESL teacher as you’ll be part babysitter, part default parent, part educator.
+Kindergarten is a unique experience as an ESL teacher as you’ll be part babysitter, part default parent, and part educator.
 Often you’ll be dealing with children who are just experiencing being away from their mommy and daddy for the first time.

-Your focus as an ESL teacher is to prepare fun educational material that demonstrates the basics like sharing, being nice to other people, developing motor skills through activities and learning the fundamentals of how to read and write.
+Your focus as an ESL teacher is to prepare fun educational material that demonstrates the basics like sharing, being nice to other people, developing motor skills through activities, and learning the fundamentals of how to read and write.

-Where you will work
+Where will you work

 - There are no tests or quizzes to prepare at this age level.